fnagel/t3extblog/Documentation/Configuration/Index.rst

 **TYPO3 6.x**

-Make sure to copy ALL templates!
+Make sure to copy ALL template files!

+Use the constants or change the TS setup:

 .. code-block:: typoscript